zengm-games/json-web-streams/README.md

 - remove check for seenRootObject and ignore delimeter, whatever it is. whitespace already automatically gets ignored
 - option multi: true enables all of this, and also emits multiIndex saying which row it is
 - add to options and output docs
+- add type test - multiIndex property should only be defined if multi is true

 output jsonPath or index? or both?